blazdemsar/blazdemsar.github.io/career.md

     </div>
     <div style="margin-bottom: 10px">
         <p style="margin-top: 20px">
-            Worked as Web Development Intern within the DevOps team to create new and improve existing features of the company's web services.
+            Worked as an intern within a DevOps team to create new and improve existing features of the company's web services.
             I have integrated with both Front and Back-End Development teams to coordinate the development and integration of new features on Magento Enterprise platform.
             Periodically, I have presented progress reports during team's bi-weekly meetings to immediate supervisors and other members of the DevOps team.
         </p>